 We also provide a vast spectrum of maintenance and support services.
-In addition, we are engaged in business process outsourcing (BPO).
 One of our milestone achievements is having won the first business outsourcing project from the Hong Kong Government - covering IT process, IT maintenance and support, as well as office operations and support services.